 If this will be an ongoing program/activity will you have adequate funding to continue?
 (Explain)

-?
+Is this an existing program/activity that will be expanded or improved?
+If so please explain the changes/improvements?

 Is this a program or activity that could be shared and conducted in other counties?